Pontiac51/miniAVX/README.md

 Arduino code to be used with BitsAndDroids Connector and Library.

 ***UPDATE 2.21 (BitsAndDroids NEW Rust Connector 0.2.18 & Library v1.6.6)***
-* FIXED: AP VS values are not displayed properly, setting works!
+* FIXED: AP VS values are now displayed properly.

 ***UPDATE 2.20 (BitsAndDroids NEW Rust Connector 0.2.16 & Library v1.6.5)***
 * NEW: Display of Transponder Mode (Off, Stby, On, Alt, Grnd, Test if applicable)